 A critical first step to getting started with Mailchimp is setting up your list.
-Whether you’re starting from scratch, or bring an existing audience into Mailchimp, your list is where you’ll store and manage all your contact data.
+Whether you’re starting from scratch, or bringing an existing audience into Mailchimp, your list is where you’ll store and manage all your contact data.

 In this article, you'll learn how to create and organize your list.

 Here are some things to know before you begin this process.

 - Mailchimp was intended to be used with a single list, so you shouldn’t need to create more than one.

 - If you absolutely need to maintain separate lists, you can repeat this process to create them.
 Lists are independent of one another, so contact and list data will be siloed on a per-list basis.
 Contacts that appear on multiple lists will also count multiple times in your overall subscriber count, which could increase your Monthly Plan.

 - If you’re using Mailchimp’s bulk email service, make sure you're familiar with our anti-spam practices and list requirements before you begin this process.

 Create a List

 When you create a Mailchimp account, we generate a list for you and populate it with details you provide.
 Each time you create a new list, you'll be prompted to input default information like your From email address and a message to remind your contacts who you are.